calyau/maxima/crosscompile-windows/README.txt

    should return the eigenvalues of M (and false, false since we did not compute eigenvectors: [[7.54331, 12.4067], false, false]

- o Check that the windows help files work from the Start menu and from within xmaxima and wxmaxima o Try if double-clicking on a .wxmx file opens it o The wxMaxima source comes with a file (test/testbench_simple.wxmx) that tries to trigger everything that has gone wrong in previous
+ o Try if double-clicking on a .wxmx file opens it o The wxMaxima source comes with a file (test/testbench_simple.wxmx) that tries to trigger everything that has gone wrong in previous